 Your risk of catching the virus isn't higher than anyone else's.
 But you could have worse complications if you do get sick.
 That's especially true if your diabetes isn't well-controlled.
+You should consider getting vaccinated to reduce your chances of getting the virus.

-To reduce your chance of getting infected:
+In addition, to reduce your chance of getting infected:

 - Keep your distance from other people.